nyu-dl/dl4mt-c2c/README.md

 $ python translate/translate_bpe2char.py -model <PATH_TO_MODEL.npz> -translate <LANGUAGE_PAIR> -saveto <DESTINATION> -which <VALID/TEST_SET> # for bpe2char models
 $ python translate/translate_char2char.py -model <PATH_TO_MODEL.npz> -translate <LANGUAGE_PAIR> -saveto <DESTINATION> -which <VALID/TEST_SET> # for char2char models
 ```

+When choosing which pre-trained model to give to `-model`, make sure to choose e.g. `.grads.123000.npz`.
+The models with `.grads` in their names are the optimal models and you should be decoding from those.

 ### Decoding an arbitrary file
 Remove `-which <VALID/TEST_SET>` and append `-source <PATH_TO_SOURCE>`.